 38The United States begun a criminal investigation over Snowden actions, as it did earlier with Julian Assange and Wikileaks collaborators.
-As an example of indirect effect, on July 3rd 2013 France, Portugal, Italy, and Spain denied landing to the airplane of the president of Bolivia, Hugo Morales under suspicion that Snowden was on board.
-This generated a subsequent diplomatic conflict between those European countries and several Latin-American ones.
+As an example of indirect effect, on July 3rd 2013 France, Portugal, Italy, and Spain denied landing to the airplane of

 Some of the first responses have come from other states.
 The president of Brazil, Dilma Rousseff39, made public her uneasiness in a declaration at the UN Headquarters, pointing out that this was "a case of serious violation of human rights: the capture of information concerning business secrets, the espionage of citizens and the disrespect towards Brazil's and other countries' sovereignty".
 This made explicit the lack of security (and thereby privacy) of communications, as well as the growing inter-state distrust.
 She went further: "technologies of communication cannot be a battlefield for states.
 It is a moment to create the conditions to avoid the instrumentalization of cyberspace as a war weapon through espionage and sabotage, and the attacks against systems and infrastructures in other countries".
+She announced that "Brazil will double its efforts to provide itself with legislation, technology and mechanisms that will protect us from the illegal interception of communications and data".
+If competition between web 2.0 companies have brought about the rise of walls around platforms on the "application" layer, conflict between states may generate similar dynamics on other layers of the Internet.
+That is already the case of China, Venezuela40or Iran41.